chvolkmann/code-connect/README.md

 - **Linux** - we make assumptions on where VS Code stores it data based on Linux

-  Macs could also support everything out of the box, confirmation needed.
-Don't hesitate to contact if you have any info on this.
+  > Macs could also support everything out of the box, confirmation needed.
+Please don't hesitate to come into contact if you have any information to share.

 - **Python 3** - _tested under Python 3.8, but slightly older versions should work fine_
 - **socat** - used for pinging UNIX sockets